cloudigrade/cloudigrade/docs/architecture.md

 In summary, the cloudigrade database in AWS RDS is the *only* critical data store that may need to be recovered following a disaster.
 All other stores are either ephemeral or transactional and *do not* need to be recovered.

+## Data Loss Impact

+If there is a disaster that results in a *nontrivial* time gap since the last database backup was made, the dev team does not have a strategy to recreate the data lost during that gap.
+The overwhelming majority of cloudigrade's incoming data is either ephemeral or transactional and only read once.
+If there is a nontrivial gap, Red Hat may consider notifying customers about data being absent during that gap.

+cloudigrade does not retain or report any personally identifying information (PII) or critical financial records.
+Losing data in cloudigrade due to a disaster only noticeably affects the displayed RHEL usage data in Subscription Watch graphs and tables on console.redhat.com.
+The graphs and tables might show zero or smaller-than-actual numbers for public cloud RHEL use during the period when data was lost.
+Reported usage before and after the loss period should be accurate.